zatkh/linux/Documentation/process/submitting-patches.rst

 person it names - but it should indicate that this person was copied on the patch.
 This tag documents that potentially interested parties have been included in the discussion.

-A Co-developed-by: states that the patch was also created by another developer along with the original author.
-This is useful at times when multiple people work on a single patch.
-Note, this person also needs to have a Signed-off-by: line in the patch as well.

 13) Using Reported-by:, Tested-by:, Reviewed-by:, Suggested-by: and Fixes: